 Puerto Viejo Weather

 Weather in Puerto Viejo is different than the rest of Costa Rica.
 Instead of the typical tropical seasons, the Caribbean has a more temperate weather throughout the year.
-This means it can rain all year long.
-The driest and sunniest month in Puerto Viejo is October (which is the rainiest month for the rest of the country).
+This means it can rain all year long but average temperatures don’t vary much in Puerto Viejo.

 Puerto Viejo Hotels